Read More about Medicare

 If you let this SEP expire before enrolling in a Part D drug plan, you must wait until the next annual enrollment period (see below), and you will receive a late penalty — added permanently to your plan’s premiums — for every month of delay.

-Annual open enrollment period: Oct.
+Annual open enrollment period (AEP): Oct.
 15 through Dec.
 7

-Every year, open enrollment gives you the opportunity to review your existing Medicare coverage and, if you want to, change to a different plan for the following year.
+Every year, open enrollment allows you to review your existing Medicare coverage and, if you want to, change to a different plan for the following year.
 Use this period to:

 - Switch from one “stand-alone” Part D drug plan to another.